Warning notification:Warning

 Radioiodine treatment

 Radioiodine treatment is where radiation is used to damage your thyroid.
 This reduces the amount of hormones it can produce.
-It's a highly effective treatment that can cure an overactive thyroid.
+It can cure an overactive thyroid.

-You're given a drink or capsule that contains a low dose of radiation, which is absorbed by your thyroid.
-Most people only require a single treatment.
+You're given a drink or capsule that contains a low dose of radiation.
+This is absorbed by your thyroid.
+Most people only need a single treatment.

-It can take a few weeks or months for the full benefits to be felt, so you may need to take one of the other medications for a short time.
+It can take a few weeks or months to notice the full benefits of the treatment.
+You may need to take another medicine for a short time.

-The dose of radiation you're given is very low, but there are some precautions you'll need to take after treatment:
+The dose of radiation you're given is very low.
+But there are some precautions you need to take after treatment.

-• avoid prolonged close contact with children and pregnant women for a few days or weeks
+• do not spend much time with children and pregnant women, for a few days or weeks

-• women should avoid getting pregnant for at least 6 months
+• do not get pregnant for at least 6 months

-• men shouldn't father a child for at least 4 months
+• do not father a child for at least 4 months

 Surgery for an overactive thyroid

-Surgery to remove all or part of your thyroid may be recommended if:
+You may need to have surgery to remove all or part of your thyroid.

 • your thyroid gland is severely swollen

-• you have severe eye problems resulting from an overactive thyroid
+• you have severe eye problems from an overactive thyroid

 • you cannot have any of the other treatments